nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 The organization's business system can then use the structured data coming with the Relationship Request.
 For example, a manual or automated check can be performed, the data could be verified over third parties, or such like.
 This step can take from milliseconds to days, depending on the business scenario.
 But please keep in mind that the user might not like to wait that long.
 If there are business processes taking such a long time, it might make more sense to first accept a Relationship Request and then start the long-running process, in order to be able to communicate with the user in parallel.

-## Respond to Relationship Change Request
+## Respond to Relationship Request

-Once the data has been processed on the business system, it is time to respond to the relationship change request: you can either accept or reject it.
+Once the data has been processed on the business system, it is time to respond to the relationship request: you can either accept or reject it.
 Both responses can transfer additional data to the requestor, e.g. the created customer id, contract id or suchlike (accept) - or the rejection reason, like an invalid required attribute or an insufficient financial score.

 If the change is accepted, the connection to the requestor is automatically generated and from this point in time, both parties may communicate over a secure, bi-directional tunnel.